JoaoMartins-callmeJohn/aps-dx-sdk-test/README.md

-# THIS IS A WORL ON PROGRESS
+# THIS IS A WORk ON PROGRESS

 # aps-dx-sdk-test